Do you want to sleep train your baby but you want to avoid leaving your baby to cry it out?

 What is gentle sleep training?

 You might be here because you’ve already tried a cry it out method of sleep training and it just didn’t work out for you.
 Or you may not want to use cry it out at all.
-Whatever the reason, know that it is possible to get your baby to fall asleep on their own bed, without needing you to rock or feed them.
+Whatever the reason, know that it is possible to get your baby to fall asleep in their own bed, without needing you to rock or feed them.

 You’ll need a lot of patience when it comes to sleep training.
 Some babies may take to it within a fortnight, while others may resist for more than a month.

 If you need to slightly change the method to suit you, then do it.
-The key is to remain consistent.

 I completely understand that anything to do with sleep can be so stressful.
 Try to take a deep breath, and remember that one bad day is not the end of the world.
+If you want to quit for a week and come back to it, then do it.

 It’s also worth saying that although gentle sleep training involves fewer tears, there will be some crying, because you are trying to remove sleep associations (such as your boob) from your baby.
 The difference between gentle sleep training and cry it out is, you will be there with your baby the entire time.